-Filing for bankruptcy is never a decision to be made lightly, but it is sometimes the best solution to serious problems with debt liability.
-At The Dolhancyk Law Firm, P.C. you can be sure that you will receive excellent legal advice concerning your financial problems and that you will be treated with compassion and respect.
+Filing for bankruptcy is never a decision to be made lightly, but it is sometimes the best solution to debt problems.
+At The Dolhancyk Law Firm you can be sure that you will receive excellent legal advice concerning your financial problems and that you will be treated with compassion and respect.
+With over 30 years of bankruptcy experience, our attorney knows a thing or two because he’s seen a thing or two (yes, sort of like Farmer’s Insurance).

 The laws concerning the types of bankruptcy are complicated.
 Hopefully, this article will provide you with some clarity about Chapter 7 bankruptcy.